-- Documentation in chart notes of the presence of low testosterone associated symptoms (such as decreased energy, sleep disturbances, anemia, hot flushes, etc) - b.
-Documented trial and failure (defined as inability to reach therapeutic levels or fluctuations in levels resulting in symptoms) of both of the following: - i.
-Generic formulary topical testosterone (such as generic topical - testosterone 1% or generic topical testosterone 1.62% pump); and ii.
-Generic injectable testosterone cypionate. - 2.
-For patients established on the requested testosterone replacement therapy (within the previous year): Documentation of positive response to therapy and ongoing monitoring of hormone levels - 3.
-For estrogen replacement therapy: The use of a subcutaneous pellet formations of estrogen is considered investigational for all indications.
+- Documentation in chart notes of the presence of low testosterone associated symptoms (such as decreased energy, sleep disturbances, anemia, hot flushes, etc) - iii.
+Delayed puberty (Testopel® only) - b.
+Documented trial and failure (defined as inability to reach therapeutic levels or fluctuations in levels resulting in symptoms) of the following: - For Testopel® for the treatment of delayed puberty: generic injectable testosterone enanthate - ii.
+For all other requests, both of the following: - Generic formulary topical testosterone (such as generic topical testosterone 1% or generic topical testosterone 1.62% pump); and - 2) Generic injectable testosterone cypionate. - 2.
+For patients established on the requested testosterone replacement therapy (within the previous year) must meet the following criteria: - a.
+Documentation of positive response to therapy and ongoing monitoring of hormone levels - b.
+For Testopel® for delayed puberty must meet both of the following: - i.
+Documentation of continued need for therapy - ii.
+Documentation of monitoring for adverse effects, including an x-ray of hand and wrist to determine bone age - 3.
+For estrogen replacement therapy: The use of a subcutaneous pellet formulation of estrogen is considered investigational for all indications.